How complicated are decks in 2020?

-They try to keep standard details for decks and insist on engineers stamps for anything out of the ordinary.
-We deck builders are inherantly showoffs, so, we want to build anything but “Standard Deck Details”.
+They try to keep standard details for decks and insist on engineers’ stamps for anything out of the ordinary.
+We deck builders are inherently showoffs, so, we want to build anything but “Standard Deck Details”.
 It can become an adversarial relationship.

 Designing Extraordinary Decks

-When you want a deck your neighbors will envy it is a specialized design skill set.
+When you want a deck your neighbors will envy it as a specialized design skill set.
 Above is a 3D photorealistic rendering we produced for a project in Milton Ontario.

 A great deck designer is actually a carpenter first.
-In order to design something that will last you need to understand how structure works.
+In order to design something that will last you need to understand how the structure works.
 What you can do, and what you should not.
 A couple of decades of experience wouldn’t hurt either.
 Lastly, they need the sensibility of a designer, which is typically taught in school.
-Proportions, balance and spacial planning is all part of any great design.
+Proportions, balance, and spacial planning are all part of any great design.

-There are a few self styled deck designers in the business that have tremendous talent, but not many.
+There are a few self-styled deck designers in the business that has tremendous talent, but not many.